 Active and Passive Bribery of Foreign Public Officials

-Switzerland extended the prohibition of bribery to foreign public officials by introducing the offence of active bribery of foreign public officials in 2000, and passive bribery of public foreign officials in 2006 (Article 322septies SCC).
+Switzerland extended the criminalisation of bribery to foreign public officials by introducing the offence of active bribery of foreign public officials in 2000, and passive bribery of public foreign officials in 2006 (Article 322septies SCC).

 Active and Passive Bribery in the Private Sector